GizzlyFacu/GizzlyVaultTones/Tasks.md

 # Tasks
 ---
 ## Where did I Stop
-- C++: I need to implement a search function in libraryBackend, using algorithms and magic stuff.
+- I finished the searchbar - ProxyLibrary
-- Time to use my brain
+- Time to Start the TextPlaylist Item.
-- Brainn   ooooveeer Braaawn.

 ## First Level: Working on Backend
 1. Finish Library Backend .cpp